-Command Function nA Open the internal cell whose internal cell number is equal to n .
-(Refer to Table 2.1 for the internal cell numbers.) n/ Open the memory location whose address is equal to the octal number n : n is a 17-bit address.
-(Carriage Return) Close the current cell, and open the next consecutive cell.
-(Line Feed or New Line) Close the current cell, but do not open another. / Close the current cell and open the memory cell whose address is equal to the contents of the current memory or internal cell.
+Function Open the internal cell whose internal cell number is equal to $n$ .
+(Refer to Table 2.1 for the internal cell numbers.)
+Open the memory location whose address is equal to the octal number $n$ : $n$ is a 17-bit address.
+Close the current cell, and open the next consecutive cell.
+Close the current cell, but do not open another.
+Close the current cell and open the memory cell whose address is equal to the contents of the current memory or internal cell.